-The leading edge of the awning may hit the top of the sliding door if the door is open while extending or retracting the awning.
+Note: The awning opens and closes with a steep pitch.
+On low profile vans, the leading edge of the awning may hit the top of the sliding door if the door is open while extending or retracting the awning.
+Carefree recommends that the awning should be opened a minimum of 16 inches before opening the side door.
+The side door should be closed when retracting the awning.